rupeshthakur8550/DSA-using-Java/README.md

     ```
 - In the above example, `display()` in `B` overrides `display()` in `A`.
 When `display()` is called using a reference of type `A` but pointing to an object of type `B`, the version in `B` is executed.

+## Late Binding and Early Binding

+- **Early Binding (Compile-Time Binding):** Method binding that occurs during compilation.
+This involves method overloading where the method to be called is determined at compile time based on the method signature.

+- **Late Binding (Run-Time Binding):** Method binding that occurs during runtime.
+This involves method overriding where the method to be invoked is determined at runtime based on the object's actual type.

 ## Overriding and Access Modifiers

 - **Access Modifiers in Overriding:**